 I’ve lead study abroad programs at JU for more than a decade and a half.
 I am a passionate advocate for quality study abroad programs.
 I believe education remains the one great hope for vibrant democracies throughout the world.
 For me, study abroad is an integral part of education, necessary to prepare students for life in an increasingly global community.

-During the Summer of 2017, I made a last-minute decision to stay behind, and travel alone 500 miles south to Sorrento.
+During the Summer of 2017, I made a last-minute decision, changed my travels plans and travelled alone from my rented flat in Venice, 500 miles south to Sorrento where I agreed to take a series of meetings.
 After a few minutes on the property knew I found something extraordinary.

 Today, Jacksonville University is now the official university of record for Sant’Anna overseeing the instruction, coursework and awarding of university credits and transcripts to all students throughout the world earning academic credit through Sant’Anna.